Introduction: OpenLH: Open Liquid-Handling System for Creative Experimentation With Biology

 Liquid handling robots are robots that can move liquids with high accuracy allowing to conduct high throughput experiments such as large scale screenings, bioprinting and execution of different protocols in molecular microbiology without a human hand, most liquid handling platforms are limited to standard protocols.

 The OpenLH is based on an open source robotic arm (uArm Swift Pro) and allows creative exploration.
-With the decrease in cost of accurate robotic arms we wanted to create a liquid handling robot that will be easy to assemble, made by available components, will be as accurate as gold standard and will cost less than 1000$.
+With the decrease in cost of accurate robotic arms we wanted to create a liquid handling robot that will be easy to assemble, made by available components, will be as accurate as gold standard and will cost just around 1000$.
 In addition the OpenLH is extendable, meaning more features can be added such as a camera for image analysis and real time decision making or setting the arm on a linear actuator for a wider range.
 In order to control the arm we made a simple blockly interface and a picture to print interface block for bioprinting images.

 We wanted to build a tool that would be used by students, bioartists, biohackers and community biology labs around the world.